melatech/DirectoryApp/README.md

 </br>
 ### TODO

-1. Caching the data in the repository so no need to call API every time.
+1. Caching the data in the repository so no need to call the API every time.
 2. Use Jetpack Compose to implement ui